Date: 16 July 2020

 How will my studies be affected?

 All of your classes will go ahead using online tools from Monday 23 March.
 You will receive invitations to join a virtual learning environment, such as Collaborate, from your tutors in order to join individual sessions.
 Your timetable will not change.
 You will continue to have access to thousands of electronic journals and e-books.
 In addition, tutors will direct you to alternative reading where appropriate.

 The same level of support will be available to you but this will now be online.
 You will continue to have access to everyone in the University who supports your academic and pastoral development.

-The Cass workshops will be open as normal until Friday 20 March at 5pm.
+Art, Architecture and Design workshops will be open as normal until Friday 20 March at 5pm.